alephium/docs/docs/FAQ.md

 In an homage to the technical promises of Ethereum, we followed the same naming pattern and the name Alephium was coined.

+### Where can I monitor the status of Alephium maintained public service?

+You can monitor Alephium's public service on:  https://status.mainnet.alephium.org

 ### Where can I learn everything about Alephium in 5min?

 You can quickly get a very good overview about everything regarding Alephium in the [landing page of the wiki](/)